 Because our farm forgoes the use of chemical pesticides or herbicides in our fields, you may find that the produce you receive from us has more evidence of bugs in the field that what you might find in the commercial grocery store.
 These holes are OK and do not make the greens inedible.
 We work to give you the best quality produce possible and hope the fresh, pesticide-free produce outweighs the potential of bug damage on produce.

 What sorts of things do you do to ensure food safety?

 All garden employees have had training in on-farm health and safety standards.
-Full-time garden employees have had Good Agricultural Practices (GAPs) training with the local extension office in order to learn and understand the most recent advice on how to maintain a high level of safety at the farm.
+Full-time garden employees have had Produce Safety Training with the local extension office in order to learn and understand the most recent advice on how to maintain a high level of safety at the farm.
 We have on file a Health and Safety Manual that lists all of the ways and means by which we keep Michaela Farm as safe as possible.
-Please contact us if you wish to have a copy e-mailed to your for your perusal.
+Please contact us if you wish to view it during business hours.

 Can I split my share?

 If you are splitting a share, then you can alternate pickup weeks, meet at the farm and pick up together, or one of you can pick up the share and split it later.
 It is up to you to decide with your share partner.
 Please pick up the share all at once.

 We see your payment for your share as an investment in the farm’s future.
 Traditionally, CSAs (Community Supported Agriculture) were established to help spread the risk and bounty of a farm in a community.
 Share money is received in the beginning of the season when our costs are high for seed and other garden inputs.
 As the season progresses, CSA subscribers share in the real joys of farming.